Dhananjaya Y. Chandrachud: Aftermath of the dissent

 Chandrachud's dissent has received academic analysis and has led some scholars to write that the dissent ranks alongside the great dissents in the history of the Indian Supreme Court.
-Lead commentators and experts labelled the dissent as a 'stirring dissent', 'fiery dissent', 'historic dissent', 'stinging dissent' and 'lone yet powerful dissent'.
+Lead commentators and experts described the dissent as 'stirring', 'fiery', 'historic', 'stinging' and 'lone yet powerful'.
 Some invoke in reference to the dissent the famous lines of Chief Justice Charles Hughes that "a dissent in a court of last resort is an appeal to the brooding spirit of law, to the intelligence of a future day when a later decision may possibly correct the error into which the dissenting justice believes the court to have been betrayed."
 His dissent was noticed in judicial pronouncements elsewhere in the world.